-Optimising medication use in the Emergency Department (expired)
+Optimising medication use in the Emergency Department (closed)

 Value-based care is increasingly important within Health Services, including in the Emergency Department (ED) environment.
 The concept of value-based care broadly encompasses balancing the benefits of treatments provided to patients with the financial costs of the treatment.
 An essential component of the delivery of value-based healthcare in the ED is increasing clinicians’ understanding of the full costs and benefits of the treatments provided to patients and the alternate options available.